rayfrankenstein/AITOW/README.md

 “Developers [under scrum] are incentivized to get it done as quickly as possible and if they start to present multiple steps [in the form of epics] their managers will be likely to acuse them of overengineering the system so they just try to do it all at once.”--nautilus12, [https://news.ycombinator.com/item?id=18642845](https://news.ycombinator.com/item?id=18642845)

 ---
+"What I never hear anyone say, but what I see all the time: Agile is a carte blanche for postponing hard stuff.
+It stacks technical debt, fast and high.
+Because we focus on reducible, deductible and demoable problems.
+And when that stack topples, that's when it gets politicized and we're back at square one in every bad way."--Bas Groot, [https://www.infoq.com/articles/agile-agile-blah-blah/#anch169219](https://www.infoq.com/articles/agile-agile-blah-blah/#anch169219)

+---
 “Sprints are a shit idea and need to die a horrible death.
 The number of times we've had to break up some functional requirements for no reason other than to meet some stupid concept isn't funny ultimately it's a waste of time in itself”--teramu, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
 “Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"Totally agree.
+In my experience management likes agile since they set all these random goals on an arbitrary timeline.
+Devs hate agile since there are all these random goals that must be met by an arbitrary deadline.

+Plus doing large scale architectural changes is really hard in two week (or whatever) time slices.

+Some stuff just takes as long as it takes."--marqis, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

+---
 “The only thing consistent about Agile is that everyone is doing it wrong.”—fwio, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---
 "'Your issue isn't agile, it's shitty management'.
 While I wholeheartedly agree with that statement, Agile/Scrum definitely exacerbates the problem of shitty management."--s73v3r, [https://www.reddit.com/r/programming/comments/8jvrr1/developers_should_abandon_agile/](https://www.reddit.com/r/programming/comments/8jvrr1/developers_should_abandon_agile/)

+---
+"The real reason programmers hate agile: we like our autonomy.
+We want to diagnose and fix problems, not be micromanaged and told how to do our jobs by people who don't even know how to program."--deleted, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
 “This may be doing Agile wrong, but if something can be so easily done wrong that it's common, I count that as serious flaw in the methodology.”—JohnFen, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)